The Treatment Room

 Fascial stretch therapy helps you regain your mobility and chronic pain issues through assisted, hands-on stretching techniques while you lie on a treatment table.
 Comfortable straps help stabilize the limb or part of the body that is not being stretched in order to facilitate complete relaxation and to enhance the effectiveness of the stretches.
 Fascia is malleable and will conform to treatment by re-aligning itself, eliminate thicknesses, imbalances, muscular and structural rigidity.

 Depending on the specifics of your injury and, how your body responds, will determine the right recovery method for you.
-We offer a range of techniques to find the right fit for you.
+We offer a range of techniques to find the most effective treatment.

 Ease scar tissue deep within muscles, reduce swelling, muscle knots, increase circulation and anxiety with cupping.
 The action of cupping lifts the skin into the cup by creating a vacuum and, ultimately, pulls up the fascia and loosens the muscle, encouraging blood flow and reducing pain.